guidance-guarantee-programme/pension_guidance/content/living_abroad.md

 ## Taking your pension from abroad

-If you live or move abroad and leave your pension pot in the UK, you still have the same [pension options](/pension-pot-options).
+If you leave your pension pot in the UK, you have the same [UK pension options](/pension-pot-options).

 UK pension providers don’t usually pay the money from your pension straight into overseas bank accounts.
 If they do, they may charge fees.
 Check with your provider.